kubernetes/enhancements/keps/sig-api-machinery/5866-server-side-sharded-list-and-watch/README.md

 NOTE: Also set `disable-supported` to `true` or `false` in `kep.yaml`.
 -->

+Yes, the feature can be disabled by setting the `ShardedListAndWatch` feature gate to `false` on `kube-apiserver` and restarting the component.
+When disabled, `kube-apiserver` ignores `shardSelector` parameters and omits `ShardInfo` from `ListMeta`, reverting to standard un-filtered list/watch behavior.
+Sharding-aware clients inspect `ListMeta.ShardInfo` and fall back to client-side filtering when absent, ensuring no disruption or violation of mutual exclusion for running workloads.

 ###### What happens if we reenable the feature if it was previously rolled back?

 Clients can resume sending sharding parameters.
 The API server will immediately start respecting